WouterKoksNL/pypsa-fbmc/README.md

 This package adds FBMC capabilities for the pypsa package.
 It further introduces several methods for GSK calculation.

-WARNING: While the notebooks work, at this stage of development, the package will contain bugs and is not meant for production.

 ## Setup Instructions